 The Proxy Troubleshooter can detect a handful of system‐level bugs in Android (like the one above) and will suggest workarounds when your device is currently or has recently been affected by any of them.

-The app is free but with ads.
+The app was free with ads.

 Don’t miss part two: Experiences with monetizing on Google Play Store!